 Answer: Not that I am aware.
 The people who get the best jobs with the government follow the strategies I've laid out in "Managing your Government Career."
 They apply only for the jobs that are a good fit for them, they submit a first-class application that distinguishes themselves from the competition and they come to the interview on time and well prepared.

 Thanks to Stewart Liff for sharing his insights.
 If you have a career or industry you'd like to learn more about, share your comments here.
 Life's too short not to do work you love!
 Here's to us all Making a Great Living.

-Managing Millennials Q&A: Why Are My Employees Always Wearing Headphones at Work? - Note to readers: This is the second post in my new series based on questions I frequently hear about managing millennials — those ongoing management chal...
+Managing Millennials Q&A: Why Do Millennial Employees Want Constant Feedback? - Note to readers: This is the third post in my new series based on questions I frequently hear about managing millennials — those ongoing management chall...